amon-wanyonyi/greatgallery/README.md

 2. You will also need python installed and knowledge of python

-3. To get to use **The Great Gallery** first you need to get to the Jo Photo Gallery repository.
+3. To get to use **The Great Gallery** first you need to get to the 'The Great Gallery' repository.

 Link:-> ```https://github.com/amon-wanyonyi/gallery-app```